Share this article

 1. Short-haired dogs (e.g., Beagles, Boxers)

 Short-haired dogs typically have low grooming needs.
 A good brushing once a week will remove loose hairs and keep their coat sleek.
-Baths are only necessary every few months - unless they get particularly dirty!
+Baths are only necessary every few months - unless they get particularly dirty or a veterinarian suggests otherwise!

 • Recommended grooming: Weekly brushing, bath every 2-3 months.